A First Class Sustainable University

 Bangor University Vice-Chancellor, Professor John G Hughes commented:

 “We take immense pride in the quality of our environment at Bangor University, and are committed to its protection and enhancement.
 Our commitment to sustainability means thinking about the impacts of everything we do, and whether it can be done better.
 I’m delighted with the continued progress that we are making in managing our environmental and sustainability impacts at Bangor.
 As a University community, we take our responsibilities very seriously indeed.”

 Dr Einir Young, Bangor’s Director of Sustainability said:

-Our campus calendar for the coming year is full of student led and student focused activities on campus and reaching out to the community.”
+Our campus calendar for the coming year is full of student led and student focussed activities, with details available on our website.”